franzenzenhofer/f19n-obtrusive-livetest/README.md

 Additional it can call third party REST-APIs from within these rules.
 Even ignoring CORS headers or normal fetch restrictions.

 Also you can fetch normale pages and other ressources via fetch, too.
 I.e.: a rule executed on one page can fetch other URLs of the same domain or from other third party domains.
+See [/default-rules/robotstxt-googlebot-url-check-v2.js](f19n-obtrusive-livetest/src/public/default-rules/robotstxt-googlebot-url-check-v2.js) for a rule that fetches the robots.txt of the domain, and then tests if the currently tested URL is allowed/disallowed.

 ## Development

+For developing your own rule you can just install the [Extension via the Chrome App Store](https://chrome.google.com/webstore/detail/f19n-obstrusive-live-test/jbnaibigcohjfefpfocphcjeliohhold?hl=en).

+If you want to digg deeper, well clone this rep. and then:

 ### Install all dependencies